contiamo/operational-ui/src/Markdown/README.md

 The \`@operational/components\` package contains _simple_, **stateless** UI building blocks - your typical input fields, buttons, cards, grids, and so on.
 See [demo and docs](https://operational-ui.js.org/).

+> This project is structured as a Labs Bundle and you can edit using the labs edit command.
+Due to some current discrepencies between OpenFaaS and Labs, you can not test or deploy the function via Labs, this must be done directly with OpenFaaS.

 ## Getting Started

 Install the package via npm or yarn: